redfrexx/python-tdd/tdd.md

 # Test-Driven Development

-Development method to help you stay in control even if the code complexity exceeds your mental capacity.
+TDD is a development method to help you stay in control while programming even if the code complexity exceeds your mental capacity.

 1. Developers write automated tests while they are developing code
 2. Most tests come into place before the application code they check